Qiforiuc/Lab2_TMPS/Readme.md

         exists in the application.

 ### Builder Pattern
-        The CarManufacturer class implements the Singleton pattern.
+        The CarBuilder interface and CarBuilderImpl class implement the Builder pattern.
-        The class has a private constructor and a getInstance() method that returns the singleton instance of the class.
-This ensures that only one instance of the CarManufacturer class exists in the application.
+        The CarBuilder interface defines the methods to build a car, and the CarBuilderImpl class provides implementations for these methods to create a new Car object with the specified attributes.
+        This allows the creation of complex objects (i.e., cars) to be simplified and organized.

 ### Prototype Pattern
         The Car class implements the Cloneable interface to enable the